JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 This ensures that the `client` is created based on this information whenever the environment variables are set.
 Otherwise (for instance, on `localhost`), the database connection is instantiated as previously.

-#### The Procfile
+### Create the Procfile

-Managed cloud platforms like Heroku, or PaaS implementations like [Dokku](https://github.com/dokku/dokku) also handle the lifecycle of your application.
+Managed cloud platforms like Heroku or PaaS implementations like [Dokku](https://github.com/dokku/dokku) also handle the lifecycle of your application.
 To do so, they require an "entry point" definition.
-The two platforms named above use a file called `Procfile` in the project root directory, which should point to the output generated by the `stage` task ( which is included in the Gradle template already):
+These two platforms use a file called `Procfile` in the project root directory, which should point to the output generated by the `stage` task ( which is included in the Gradle template already):